 Royal Holloway is a multi-faith community and we aim to support you in your personal faith and spiritual journey, whatever your beliefs or circumstances.

 The Multifaith Chaplaincy offers a programme of Sunday and weekday Christian services in our beautiful Chapel and Muslim Friday prayers on campus.
-We also offer guided Mindfulness sessions and support the worship of other faith groups.
-The Muslim Prayer Room is available throughout the week to authorized users.
+We also support the worship needs of other faith groups and are committed to a range of interfaith conversations and events.
+The Muslim Prayer Room and Dharmic Prayer Room are both available throughout the week to students.

 On-campus faith groups include Hindu, Sikh, Islamic, Jewish and Catholic Societies as well as a Christian Union, and the Multifaith Chaplaincy works to encourage mutual learning and engagement between students from different faith traditions.

 At Royal Holloway, we also have a Peer Guide system.
-Peer Guides are students who help other students.
+Peer Guides are students who help other students in their first few weeks at University.
 In particular, they:

 You'll hear more about the Peer Guide system in your first few weeks as a student.

-If you are living with a disability or a medical condition, our team is on hand to support you with your individual support needs.
-This can include but isn’t limited to: exam access arrangements, reasonable adjustments, diagnostic assessments, Disabled Students' Allowance, and department and library support.
+If you are living with a disability or a medical condition, our team is on hand to support you with your support needs.
+This can include but isn’t limited to: exam access arrangements, reasonable adjustments, diagnostic assessments, guidance on the Disabled Students' Allowance, and department and library support.

 The Students' Union also provides support and guidance to current students and this can be useful if you're looking to gain an independent perspective.

-They can offer help with academic advice, finding the right wellbeing service along with housing and finance advice during your time as a student.
+They can offer help with academic advice, finding the right wellbeing service along with housing advice during your time as a student.

-The Students' Union also assemble Collectives for under-represented groups:
+The Students' Union also lead student communities for under-represented groups:

-Making sure that you are valued and represented during your time here is one of our top priorities, which is where our Collectives come in.
+Making sure that you are valued and represented during your time here is one of our top priorities, which is where our student communities come in.
 They help to give underrepresented groups a platform to have their voices heard on campus and beyond.

 As well as organising activities, events and campaigns, they receive support and work with the Union to secure the general interests and rights of students that self-define into the relevant group.